- Background Information

 The current situation in Tasmania

-Epilepsy Tasmania welcomes the Tasmanian government announcement of a Controlled Access Scheme (CAS) from 1 September 2017, to allow Tasmanians with serious, unresponsive medical conditions to access medical cannabis when prescribed by a specialist doctor.
+Epilepsy Tasmania welcomed the Tasmanian government announcement of a Controlled Access Scheme (CAS) from 1 September 2017, to allow Tasmanians with serious, unresponsive medical conditions to access medical cannabis when prescribed by a specialist doctor.

 Under the CAS, a medical specialist doctor will be able to seek approval to prescribe a medical cannabis product for a specified medical condition, for example a child suffering severe epilepsy.
 Importantly, the decision of whether or not this is an appropriate treatment for a particular condition for a particular patient will be initiated by specialist doctors.